bpomie/babypyopm/README.md

 # Scripts

+All scripts should work locally on your machines.

+NOTE: Be sure to specify your working directory in each script.

 ## `simple_explore` scripts

 `simple_explore` scripts are walkthroughs on single participants and use base MNE functions.
 Once we're happy with the contents, we can easily turn them into a pipeline.
 Please see manuscript outline for more details and tasks.